ga4gh/product-process/product-process.md

 **_Navigation summary: Once GA4GH staff and interested individuals agree to launch a Study Group/phase, the individuals prepare several outputs, including a landscape analysis and a list of use cases.
 A Product Review Committee determines whether to send the outputs to the GA4GH Standards Steering Committee, which votes on whether to start product development._**

-6. <a name="#pointsix">The Study Group/phase commences, including by establishing a Product Review Committee.</a>
+6. <a name="#point-six">The Study Group/phase commences, including by establishing a Product Review Committee.</a>

     6.1 Study Group/phase: